11/8/2022 9:05:06 AM

 A lawn mower engine is a mower’s power plant.
 Without it, grass doesn’t get cut.
 And without regular oil changes, major malfunctions could occur long before the engine’s life cycle is over, costing you unnecessary repair bills and frustration.

 The metal parts inside an engine moving at thousands of revolutions per minute have friction, and friction is the enemy.
-Not only does friction wear those delicate parts (very slowly and over time, of course), friction also creates heat, and heat is bad for an engine.
-Over time, heat from engine combustion and friction deteriorates the lubricating values of its oil – making it less effective at protecting an engine.
+Not only does friction wear those parts (For example, if no oil or low oil was in a engine it would cause a failure very fast.), friction also creates heat, and heat is bad for an engine.
+Over time, heat and friction from engine operation deteriorates the lubricating values of engine oil making it less effective at protecting engine components.

 Oil degradation and contamination is unavoidable regardless of its use in light, normal or extreme conditions, which is why it’s important to perform oil changes regularly.
 Running an engine with dirty or degraded oil can damage it.
 Changing oil regularly strengthens reliability, ensures strong performance and protects your investment.